johnardavies/City_map/README.md

 This is taken from the [index of multiple deprivation](https://data-communities.opendata.arcgis.com/datasets/d4b79be994ac4820ad44e10ded313df3_0) It is included in the ***Liverpool_lsoa.geojson***.

-## The data processing that is used to generate the map layers
+## B. The data processing that is used to generate the map layers

 The processing of the data in the map is done using the notebooks which are run in a Docker container: